 WHAT TO DO IN ARCHES NATIONAL PARK IN WINTER

 We’ve come to the fun part!
 Planning an amazing Arches itinerary.
-Arches National Park is a small national park and if you’re willing to get up early and be active you can do the park in one day.
-We think one and a half to two days is better though.
+Arches National Park is a small national park, and if you’re willing to get up early and get going, you can do the park in one day.
+We think one and a half to two days is better, though.
 If you’re traveling to Arches with kids, you might want two days to do it all.

 Here are the main highlights of Arches National Park, including any info you might need about visiting them in the winter.